hilton/hilton.github.com/blog/_posts/2024-04-01-rehearsal-location.md

 [Renaissance polyphony](https://en.wikipedia.org/wiki/Polyphony)
-makes it harder to find a convenient place to start, because different parts may sing the same text, but not at the same time.
+makes it harder to find a convenient place to start, because different parts may sing the same text, but not together.
-For example, this excerpt from the end of a _Missa Pro Defunctis_ ([CPDL #36844](https://www.cpdl.org/wiki/index.php/Missa_Pro_Defunctis_%28Manuel_Cardoso%29)):
+For example, this excerpt from a _Missa Pro Defunctis_ ([CPDL #36844](https://www.cpdl.org/wiki/index.php/Missa_Pro_Defunctis_%28Manuel_Cardoso%29)):

 ![Excerpt from a renaissance polyphony score, with numbered bars](score/missa-pro-defunctis.webp)

-The conductor probably wants to start from where _one_ of the six voice parts starts the text _cum sanctis tuis_.
+The conductor probably wants to start from where _one_ of the six parts starts the text _cum sanctis tuis_.
 However, the singers don’t know which one.

 ## Underlay